MiyukiHoshi21/computing-work/teachers-day/story.md

 *Story (finally) complete!
 Thank you to all who helped me by giving suggestions (even if I didn't merge your pull request)!
 If any of you have any suggestions like for the grammar or vocab please feel free to tell me (I wrote this at 1 am and didn't really check so there could be a lot of mistakes.
-Sorry!).*
+Sorry! ε(┬┬﹏┬┬)3).*

-*Oh yeah, just in case you guys didn't read the READ.md, since I'm done with the story I am going to let you guys choose your positions and roles in the story.
-For example, I wrote things like Girl 1 and stuff so you guys can tell me which one you want.
-I made another file with all the charaters and you guys can either make a pull request or just tell me in person or pm me (half of the girls don't need to).
-Just do it before Monday night because I still need to add all the names.
-Thanks!
-Let's get right into the story!
-Enjoy! :)*
+*Oh yeah, since a lot of you didn't tell me which position you guys wanted I ended up*

 It was the 13th of February in the year 2021.
 Just a random date in the 2021 calendar, right?
 Wrong.
 It just so happens that this very day falls on a Friday.
 Friday the 13th.